-Finding orthologous genes for a root transporter in rice
+Finding orthologous genes for a root transporter in Oryza sativa Japonica (rice)

-Search Ensembl Plants for the gene LOW SILICON RICE 1 (Lsi1) in Rice (Oryza sativa Japonica).
+Search Ensembl Plants for the gene Lsi1 in Oryza sativa Japonica (rice).
 This gene is known to code for an aquaporin transporter that facilitates the uptake of silicon and arsenic through the roots.
 Silicon concentration is highest in grass species, and is associated with defence.

-(a) From the gene tab, click on the Plant Compara > Orthologues page.
+From the gene tab, go to the Orthologues page under Plant Compara.
 Which plant group has the highest number of 1-to-1 orthologues?
 Is it the same group that has the highest number of 1-to-many orthologues?

-(b) Reduce the orthologues table to look only at wheat (Triticum aestivum) orthologues.
+Reduce the orthologues table to look only at Triticum aestivum (wheat) orthologues.
 Why are there three results for a 1-to-1 orthologue?

-The Liliopsida group has 24 1-to-1 orthologues, the only group with 1-to-1 orthologues.
-This group is synonymous with monocotyledon, so the group that contains the grasses.
-The Eudicotyledons has the highest number of 1-to-many orthologues, indicating that this gene has been duplicated in the eudicots.
+Liliopsida has 24 1-to-1 orthologues, the only group with 1-to-1 orthologues.
+This group is synonymous with Monocotyledon, so the group that contains the grasses.
+Eudicotyledons has the highest number of 1-to-many orthologues, indicating that this gene has been duplicated in the eudicots.

-(d) Click on the Gene: LOW SILICON RICE 1 tab at the top of the page and click on the Gene gain/loss tree link.
+- Click on the Gene tab at the top of the page and click on Gene gain/loss tree in the left-hand panel.